run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 The new Network Operator YAML specs will work on Ampere, Hopper and Blackwell-based DGX systems.
 The above CRD YAML specs can be downloaded from the following Gitlab repo: https://gitlab-master.nvidia.com/kuberpod/runai-deployment-assets

-1. Increase the number of simultaneous updates by the Network operator:
+1. Increase the number of simultaneous updates by the Network Operator:
     ```
     kubectl patch sriovoperatorconfigs.sriovnetwork.openshift.io -n network-operator default --patch '{ "spec": { "maxParallelNodeConfiguration": 0 } }' --type='merge'
     ```